Gray pitches Reds past Marlins 6-3

 Michael Lorenzen came in and retired Lewis Brinson on a sacrifice bunt, struck out pinch-hitter Curtis Granderson and got Jon Berti to bounce to shortstop.

 Lorenzen also pitched a scoreless eighth before Raisel Iglesias worked the ninth.
-Alfaro hit his 13th homer and Brinson tripled before Iglesias struck out Martín Prado and Berti to end the game.
+Alfaro hit his 13th homer and Brinson tripled before Iglesias struck out Martin Prado and Berti to end the game.

 Galvis’ three-run homer off Pablo Lopez erased a 2-1 deficit in the fifth.
 Galvis’ drive sailed over the wall in left-center for his 22nd of the season and fourth since joining the Reds on Aug.
 13.

-Suarez’s solo shot off Kyle Keller in the eighth made it 5-2.
+Suárez’s solo shot off Kyle Keller in the eighth made it 5-2.
 Keller also allowed a solo homer by Phillip Ervin in the ninth.

 Lopez (5-6) made his first start since June 15 after being sidelined by a shoulder strain.
 The right-hander allowed four runs in five innings.